-Scope of Study Subject Content Statement (SCS) - 100% coverage of numbered subject content statements Evidence requirement s Text: this should include extended narratives and Identify relevant information from extended explanations or presentations information (information may be on technical, concrete or 2.
-Follow narratives and lines of argument abstract topics), discussions, detailed explanations and 3.
-Respond effectively to detailed or extended questions and feedback Candidate presentations, all of varying lengths.
-4. Make requests and ask detailed and pertinent questions to obtain specific information in a range of contexts must demonstrate consistent 5.
-Communicate information, ideas and opinions clearly and effectively, providing further detail and development if required and effective application of each of the 6.
-Express opinions and arguments and support them with relevant and persuasive evidence SCS appropriate 7.
-Use language that is effective, accurate and appropriate to context and situation to the level across the 8.
-Make relevant and constructive contributions to move discussion forward three activities.
-9. Adapt contributions to discussions to suit audience, purpose and medium 10.
+Scope of Study Subject Content Statement (SCS) - 100% coverage of numbered subject content statements Evidence requirements Text: this should include extended narratives and Identify relevant information from extended explanations or presentations information (information may be on technical, concrete or 2.
+Follow narratives and lines of argument abstract topics), discussions, detailed explanations and Respond effectively to detailed or extended questions and feedback Candidate must presentations, all of varying lengths.
+4. Make requests and ask detailed and pertinent questions to obtain specific information in a range of contexts demonstrate consistent and 5.
+Communicate information, ideas and opinions clearly and effectively, providing further detail and development if required effective application of each of the 6.
+Express opinions and arguments and support them with relevant and persuasive evidence SCS appropriate to 7.
+Use language that is effective, accurate and appropriate to context and situation the level across the Make relevant and constructive contributions to move discussion forward three activities.
+Adapt contributions to discussions to suit audience, purpose and medium 10.
 Interject and redirect discussion using appropriate language and register Number of activities: 3